rust-lang/rfcs/0000-virtual.md

 data is secondary and discrimination is primary.
 For example, the current `Result` type.
 Structs would be used for large or diversely sized objects where discrimination is secondary, that is they are often used in a polymorphic setting.
-A good candidate would be the AST enum in libsyntax (or of course, the DOM in Servo).
+A good candidate would be the AST enum in libsyntax or the DOM in Servo.

 Matching struct objects (that is pointer-to-structs) should take into account the dynamic type given by the vtable pointer and thus allow for safe and efficient